djcrago/blog-api-user/README.md

 - Code modularization for the sake of readability and clarity
 - A custom function for working with dates
+- Using a Model-View-Controller architecture to separate concerns

 ## License